EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 ## Motivation

+If you are handling large volumes of data and processing tasks where automation could boost efficiency, computational workflows are worth considering.
+They enable the integration of various research infrastructures without requiring changes to existing processes.
+Additionally, these workflows can serve as modular components that can be expanded upon as needed.

 Computational workflows are robust, structured data processing pipelines that automate complex data and compute tasks, enabling reproducibility, scalability, and transparent documentation.
-By integrating the FAIR principles, both data and workflows become valuable, reusable assets in scientific research.
+By integrating the FAIR principles into the computational workflows, both data and workflows become even more valuable, reusable assets in scientific research.

 ## What are computational workflows?